codeceptjs/CodeceptJS/docs/plugins.md

 ##### Configuration

 -   `outputDir` - a directory where allure reports should be stored.
 Standard output directory is set by default.
+-   `enableScreenshotDiffPlugin` - a boolean flag for add screenshot diff to report.
+     To attach, tou need to attach three files to the report - "diff.png", "actual.png", "expected.png".
+     See [Allure Screenshot Plugin][2]

 #### Public API